KinnaGt/KinnaGt/README.md

   ### Hi there 🕹️

-  🔭 I’m currently working on Videogames and Mobile Development
+  🔭 I’m currently working on Videogames and Backend Development

   :tophat: GD wizard enthusiast